 Everyday issues in logistics and supply chain are related to the lack of traceability.
 This results in missing packages.
 In many cases, it also resulted in lost pallets, which were unloaded in the wrong warehouse and ultimately led to lower customer satisfaction.
 Most of these problems happen when truck drivers don't have the right tools.

-The major problem in today's document management for supply chain is caused by poorly located sources of information.
-Low access to the documents or lack of fast data exchange capabilities for documents often don't allow the shipping process to move forward.
+The major problem in today's document management for the supply chain is caused by poorly located sources of information.
+Low access to documents or lack of integration of ERP, warehouse management system (WMS), and TMS can lead to data inconsistencies and errors and often prevent the delivery process from moving forward.
 Your business is frozen, and it costs a lot of money.

-This basic feature can use a camera to recognize pieces of text and convert them into a digital format.
-Simple as it is, but you may need great software developers to help you make it real, or you can just use some existing system to handle documents.
-This is how you can make a choice between custom software development and an off-the-shelf solution.
+This basic feature can use a camera to recognize pieces of text and convert them into a digital files format.
+Simple as it is, but you may need great scanning software developers to help you make it real, or you can just use some existing system to handle documents.
+This is how you can make a choice between custom software development for your documents and an off-the-shelf solution.

 In many exceptions, it is easy to say, let's use something that is already on the market and has its users.
 But it often boils down to higher expenses and, more often, double work.
 What we're talking about here is that off-the-shelf software might be easy to access, maybe a bit cheaper but in most cases, it will not cover your complex business needs.

-As we mentioned above, you may need OCR functionality, POD, and virtual signature embedded as a feature of your document management system.
+As we mentioned above, you may need OCR functionality, proof of delivery (POD), and a virtual signature embedded as a feature of your document management system.
 However, off-the-shelf solutions will have simple integration problems, as virtual signature features may be missing.
 So your customer will not get all the data in one place.
 Your truck drivers will not be able to scan documents and share them with you when it's needed.
 That was just one of the many examples of how your life can get more complex with no custom development.

 Off-the-shelf solutions can reveal many problems: